/pol/

-/pol/, short for Politically Incorrect, is an anonymous political discussion imageboard on 4chan.
+/pol/, short for Politically Incorrect, is an anonymous political discussion imageboard on 4chan, created in 2011.
 As of 2022, it was the most active board on the site.
 It has had a substantial impact on Internet culture.
 It has acted as a platform for far-right extremism; the board is well known for its widespread racist, white supremacist, antisemitic, Islamophobic, misogynist, and anti-LGBTQ content.
 (Note: The board has been noted for widespread content that is: